James4Ever0/openmule/README.md

 ---

-the agent or ai itself can review a dispute and flag inappropriateness, saving human labor time.
+the agent or ai service privider itself can review a dispute and flag inappropriateness, saving human labor time.